MANalogU/DaView/README.md

 # DaView
-Data Viewer GUI
+Data Viewer GUI.

-Test MT branch

-Testing git
+This project reads data from a folder and plots in a GUI